SonTrungTo/php-one-day/README.md

 ## Learning PHP in one day
-Hopefully.
+using XAMPP, which stands for
+- X: Cross-platform
+- A: Apache web server
+- M: MySQL DB server (or Maria DB server)
+- P: PHP
+- P: Perl

-There will be a small project.
+There will be a small project in the end.